Depresso-Team/Ra7al_API/README.md

 ## Project Description

-The Ra7al REST API project aims to simplify and enhance the travel experience for users by providing a wide range of travel-related services and information.
+The RAHAL REST API project aims to simplify and enhance the travel experience for users by providing a wide range of travel-related services and information.
 The project includes features such as user registration, booking flights and accommodations, accessing travel guides, and much more.